uamughal/UAVs-Dataset-Under-Normal-and-Cyberattacks/README.md

 # Citing this work
 - If you are using our implementation, you are encouraged to cite [our paper](https://ieeexplore.ieee.org/abstract/document/10368002).
-- This dataset is available at [IEEE DataPort](https://ieee-dataport.org/documents/cyber-physical-dataset-uavs-under-normal-operations-and-cyber-attacks).
+- This dataset is also available at [IEEE DataPort](https://ieee-dataport.org/documents/cyber-physical-dataset-uavs-under-normal-operations-and-cyber-attacks).
+- This work is supported by the *National Science Foundation (NSF) Energy, Power, Control, and Networks Program (EPCN) under Award 2220346.*
 ```

 @article{hassler2023cyber,